fbpx

 • transconjunctal

 Transconjunctal Method: Where excess fat is the sole problem.
-An incision is made on the inside of the lower eyelid, leaving no scar
+An incision is made on the inside of the lower eyelid, leaving no external scar

 • open